Prepare for absolute amazement when you meet the named humpback whales of Stellwagen Bank.

 I am often asked “Dan – who are your favorite humpback whales”?
-One or all of these will become your favorite too…Colt, Ember, Salt & Sockeye.
+One or all of these will become your favorite too…Colt, Thorn, Salt, Mars & Sockeye.

 Need help picking a favorite humpback whale?
 Go to our whale personality page.

 Salt has returned from the Caribbean with a new calf again!
 That is 14 calves for her, more than any other known humpback.

 Salt’s grand-calf named Etch-A-Sketch has been sighted with her second calf and three other daughters of Salt returned with calves as well.
 Salt is the most famous Great-Grandmother!

 What is the importance of each whale?

 Each and every whale has a unique history, just like you do.
 They have family members, mothers, fathers, brothers, sisters children and grandchildren.
 This website is dedicated to sharing this new view of whales with everyday people.
 People who can help the whales stay safe in their ocean home, safe from the things that might harm them.
 Whalers, entanglement in nets and being hit by boats.

 Please look around this site and take a few minutes to meet some extraordinary whales with names.
 The pages for whales with names will have pictures, stories, background information and video clips of their behaviors, especially behaviors unique to a single individual.

 It is our goal to get you thinking about whales as individuals, not as a species.
 Each individual whale is deserving of special protections.